jesusdmedinac/microblog-jesusdmedinac/src/content/posts/refactoring-compose-ui.md

 This article explores key strategies and best practices to combat this, ensuring your Compose code remains flat, readable, and scalable.

-## The Challenge: The Pyramid of Doom
+## The Challenge - The Pyramid of Doom

 Consider a simple login form.
 A naive implementation might look like this: